embarkpark/learning_design/modules/functions_1/overview.md

 # [module] Functions

-Input->processing->output.
+### Some concepts we will cover

+_Input->processing->output._
-Functions as building block of design.
+_Functions as building block of design._
-Function signatures as contracts.
+_Function signatures as contracts._
-Functions in math.
+_Functions in math._
-Side effects, and avoiding them.
+_Side effects, and avoiding them._

-The functional approach to program design is both an alternative and a complement to object-oriented design.

-The functional approach, very broadly speaking, attempts to increase program clarity and maintainability by harnessing functions to reduce surprising side effects from code.

-Functional approach to program design
-Functions as first-class citizens, function pointers.
-Higher-order functions.
-Composing functions.
-Callback functions.
-Functional-style List methods.
-Map, filter, reduce.
-Lambda expressions.
+### Overview

+You already know how to write functions.

+At a basic level, functions exist to organize code into reusable chunks.
+As such, functions increase program clarity and maintainability.

+In addition to the reusability aspect, functions serve as a basic building block of overall program design.

 ## Big Ideas for this module
 _What's a Big Idea?
 It's a concept that you'll probably remember and use years from now, because you get better results as a professional programmer by applying it._